quodlibet/quodlibet/quodlibet/docs/guide/overview.rst

 To add songs to the queue, right-click and *Add to Queue*, use the shortcut ``CTRL+Return`` or select songs in a different browser window.

-To disable the queue, click the lock icon in the queue header.
-When disabled, it cannot be played from - but you can still add songs to it.
+The queue can be disabled by clicking the padlock in the queue header.
+When disabled, the queue cannot be played from - but you can still add songs to it.

 The queue also has two different modes, that can be changed in the queue preferences.
 The *Ephemeral* mode is the default one, where the queue consumes